Self-discovery exercises: 10 tools to understand yourself

 How it works: Choose one of these two frameworks for your journal entries.

 The Pattern Hunt: Write about a recurring frustration in your life.
 Write for 10 minutes without filtering.
 Then read it back and highlight what comes up repeatedly.
-Pennebaker’s research found that when you write repeatedly about the same frustration, you begin to notice what actually recurs beneath your surface complaints [2].
+Pennebaker’s research found that when you write repeatedly about the same frustration, you begin to notice what recurs beneath your surface complaints [2].
 What seemed like isolated incidents becomes a pattern, which points to a deeper value or need.

 The Values-in-Action Journal works differently.
 At the end of each day, write one decision you made and whether it aligned with what you care about.
 After two weeks, review and identify which decisions felt good and which felt hollow.
 Decisions that felt good reveal your operating values versus your aspiring values.